fiery-data/fiery-vue/README.md

 are added.
 You can look back further in the stream using `more`.
 A use case for streams are a message channel.
 When the stream is first loaded N documents are read.
 As new messages are created they are added to the beginning of the collection.
 If the user wishes to see older messages they simply have to call
 `more` on the stream to load M more.
+The `once` property does not work on streams, they are real-time only.

 You MUST have an orderBy clause on the query option and `stream` must be `true`.